Role of the remnant symmetries in gravitational theories based on absolute parallelism: a 2D standpoint: Remnant symmetries and accelerated observers

 This is a nice result, though not totally unexpected.
 Metric (\ref{metboostchange3}) corresponds to Rindler spacetime, i.e., the metric experienced by a uniformly accelerated observer in Minkowski space, having constant acceleration $a_{1}$.
 This is not surprising because we know that the near horizon Schwarzschild geometry in 4D can be decomposed into a direct product of 2D Rindler spacetime and a 2-sphere of constant radius, but we have omitted the 2-sphere from the beginning.
 In other words, the 2D near horizon geometry can be viewed as a Rindler space from the outside, or as a Milne space from the inside, a result very well understood and worked out, for instance, in Ref. \cite{Culetu1}.

 What is really more important is the physical interpretation of the diad (\ref{diadboostchange3}).
 Of course, (\ref{diadboostchange3}) leads to the metric (\ref{metboostchange3}) for \emph{any} value of $\phi_{0}$.
-However, in order to interpret the diad (\ref{diadboostchange3}) as the one corresponding to an uniformly accelerated observer with acceleration $a_{1}$, we need to fix $\phi_{0}=a_{1}$, see Ref. \cite{gravitation}.
-But this is precisely the vacuum case, where $b=0$, see Eq. (\ref{boostonx}).
+However, in order to interpret the diad (\ref{diadboostchange3}) as the one corresponding to an uniformly accelerated observer in flat space with acceleration $a_{1}$, we need to fix $\phi_{0}=a_{1}$; indeed, by virtue of the fact that we are in flat space, the diad (\ref{diadboostchange3}) can simply be viewed as a coordinate change of the Minkowski metric $\eta_{\mu\nu}=e^a_{\mu}e^{b}_{\nu}\eta_{ab}$, i.e. $e^a_{\mu}=\partial x^{a}/\partial x^{\mu}$, see Ref. \cite{gravitation}.
+But $\phi_{0}=a_{1}$ is precisely the vacuum case, where $b=0$, see Eq. (\ref{boostonx}).
 So, the remnant symmetry in this case is exactly the one needed to convert the solution near the horizon into a frame corresponding to a uniformly accelerated observer with acceleration $a_{1}$ \cite{frames1}.
+Take note that the key point leading to this identification is that the function $\phi_{0}\,T$ appearing in (\ref{diadboostchange3}) was not subjected to any coordinate transformation, except for the trivial switch $T=x$ needed to identify Milne and Rindler spaces in either side of the horizon (see point (b) above).

 What can we say about the remnant symmetry displayed at (\ref{boostont})?
 The coordinate change $t=\exp(a_{1}\tau)$ brings the metric into the form

 which is conformal to the line element corresponding to Rindler space written in conformal coordinates.
 Take note, however, that the conformal factor is constant, so it does not change at all neither the geometrical nor the topological aspects of the null-curvature Rindler space, but merely redefine the acceleration of the Rindler observer to a unitary value.
 We can see this by simply reescaling (\ref{confrin}) by means of $\eta=a_{1}\tau$ and $a_{1}x=X$ so as to obtain